ctapweb/ctap/README.md

 8. Initialize the database by going to http://localhost:8080/ctapWebApp#initdb (the password is the one set as INITDBPASSWD in ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java)

-9. Create an account with the email and password from ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java, signin at the URL http://localhost:8080/ctap-web-1.0.0-SNAPSHOT/#signin, go to the Analysis Engine at the bottom of the left column (http://localhost:8080/ctap-web-1.0.0-SNAPSHOT/#adminae), push the button "Import AE".
+9. Go to the URL http://localhost:8080/ctap-web-1.0.0-SNAPSHOT/#signup and create an account with the email and password from ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java.
+Once loged in, go to the Analysis Engine at the bottom of the left column (http://localhost:8080/ctap-web-1.0.0-SNAPSHOT/#adminae), push the button "Import AE".
 Wait a couple of seconds.
 A list of AEs will appear on the page.

 10. When you test the tool, make sure the corpus you upload is long enough.
 I uploaded 1 text with 2 short phrases and the analysis didn't work.
 Then I uploaded a longer text and it worked.
 Achtung!